rodneyramsay/4p/README.md

 # 4p
-Create GPL altitude equation coefficients.
+Create GPL track editing altitude trace equation coefficients.
 Each equation is defned by 4 point sets.

 Import altitude data one column for each trace.